Work for Us

 There is a personalised approach to Careers Education, Information, Advice and Guidance and in Year 9 and Year 11 when crucial options decisions are made, all students and parents receive individual advisory interviews with key staff.
 Guidance is embedded across the curriculum and activities focused on career development are supported by the Form Tutor during tutor time and Focus Days.
 Work Placement experiences are provided throughout the students’ time at the school and all students undertake individual work experience in Year 12.
 We work in partnership with our parents, who are invited in to meet tutors and teachers on our Consultation Days and encouraged to attend the many events and exhibitions which take place throughout the year.

 Homewood provides a secure and caring learning environment in which all students can flourish and succeed.
 It is a school renowned for its support for students’ wellbeing.
-Heads of College provide academic and pastoral leadership for the students in their College, supported by dedicated Form Tutors, a Family Liaison Officer and Assistant Head of College.
+Heads of College provide academic and pastoral leadership for the students in their Communities, supported by dedicated Form Tutors, a Family Liaison Officer and Assistant Head of Community.
 A range of other staff including counsellors and a qualified nurse help and support the students through their time at Homewood.
 Consideration and respect for each other is central to our work and we are justly proud of our students’ achievements.

 I hope you will be inspired to submit an application to join us.
 If you are successful, you can be assured of a very warm welcome and a real opportunity to make a difference in the lives of the young people of this part of Kent.

 Why work at Homewood School & Sixth Form?